Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Main results

 Notice that the constraint $\|x\|_2 = 1, \|x\|_0 \leq k$ implies that $\|x\|_1 \leq \sqrt{k}$.
 Thus, one obtains the so-called $\ell_1$-norm relaxation of \ref{eq:SPCA}:

-The relaxation \ref{eq:ell_1-relax} has two advantages: (a) As shown in Theorem~\ref{thm:app-ratio} below, \ref{eq:ell_1-relax} gives a constant factor bound on \ref{eq:SPCA}, (b) The feasible region is convex and all the nonconvexity is in the objective function.
-We build on these two advantages: our convex IP relaxation is a further relaxation of \ref{eq:ell_1-relax} (together with some implied linear inequalities for \ref{eq:SPCA}) which heavily use the fact that the feasible region of \ref{eq:ell_1-relax} is convex.
+The relaxation \ref{eq:ell_1-relax} has two advantages: \begin{itemize} \item[(a)] As shown in Theorem~\ref{thm:app-ratio} below, \ref{eq:ell_1-relax} gives a constant factor bound on \ref{eq:SPCA}, \item[(b)] The feasible region is convex and all the nonconvexity is in the objective function. \end{itemize} We build on these two advantages: our convex IP relaxation is a further relaxation of \ref{eq:ell_1-relax} (together with some implied linear inequalities for \ref{eq:SPCA}) which heavily use the fact that the feasible region of \ref{eq:ell_1-relax} is convex. {We require to use IP methods and construct the convex IP, since the objective of \ref{eq:ell_1-relax} is non-convex.
+Thus, we use a combination of \ref{eq:ell_1-relax} and IP methods to obtain strong dual bounds.}

-We note that \ref{eq:ell_1-relax} is an important estimator in its own right~\cite{wht_09,hastie2015statistical}---it is commonly used in the statistics/machine-learning community as one that leads to an eigenvector of $A$ with entries having a small $\ell_{1}$-norm (as opposed to a small $\ell_0$-norm).
-However, we emphasize that~\ref{eq:ell_1-relax} is a nonconvex optimization problem---globally optimizing~\ref{eq:ell_1-relax} is challenging---we show in this paper, how one can use IP methods to solve~\ref{eq:ell_1-relax} to certifiable optimality.
+We note that \ref{eq:ell_1-relax} is an important estimator in its own right~\cite{hastie2015statistical,wht_09}---it is commonly used in the statistics/machine-learning community as one that leads to an eigenvector of $A$ with entries having a small $\ell_{1}$-norm (as opposed to a small $\ell_0$-norm). { We emphasize that $\ell_{1}$-relaxation has never been used to computationally obtain dual bounds for SPCA.
+Indeed, to the best of our knowledge there has been no systematic study of the theoretical and empirical computational properties of the $\ell_1$-relaxation vis-\`a-vis SPCA.}

 The rest of this section is organized as follows: In Section~\ref{sec:l1}, we present the constant factor bound on \ref{eq:SPCA} given by \ref{eq:ell_1-relax}, improving upon some known results.
 In Section~\ref{sec:cip}, we present the construction of our convex IP and prove results on the quality of bound provided.
 In Section~\ref{sec:cip2}, we discuss perturbing the original matrix in order to make the convex IP more efficiently solvable while still providing reasonable dual bounds.
 In Section~\ref{sec:num-exp}, we present results from our computational experiments.